bixoryai/ai-data-solutions/docs/development-guide/development-guide.md

 - A language toggle button (top right in header) with preference stored in localStorage under the key `language`
 - Sidebar is open by default and toggled via the header
 - Main content layout with consistent padding/margin logic
+- **All dashboards and the main portal are now fully mobile responsive.**

 **Implementation:**
 - Use the shared `Header.tsx` and `Sidebar.tsx` components as the base for all dashboards.